giovanni-iannaccone/eikon/docs/canvas.md

 ## `save`
 This method saves the image.
 It takes a reference to `std::ostream` and a filetype.
 The image is written using the standard of the selected format.

+## `hue`, `saturation`, `value`
+Each of these methods takes a single parameter: increment, a positive float.
+The process involves converting each element in the pixels array from ARGB to HSV, adjusting the relevant HSV component by multiplying it with the increment, and then converting it back to ARGB.

+To reduce a component, use an increment between 0 and 1.
+To increase it, use a value greater than 1.

+## `brightness`, `contrast`, `grayscale`, `negate`
+See the <a href="enhancements/">enhancements documentation</a> for more information.

+## `flip`, `roll`, `rotate`, `stretch`
+See the <a href="trasformations/">trasformations documentation</a> for more information.